ivan-kleshnin/unredux/README.md

 We will use Ramda to get cleaner functional code, impossible to achieve with messy native methods of JavaScript.
 We will use RxJS to expand the reactive dataflow from view to state and action layers.
-We will use [functional reducers](https://github.com/ivan-kleshnin/reactive-states) where you dispatch functions instead of actions (start with actions, wrap them in *creators*, wrap them in *thunks*, call it a day).
+We will use [functional reducers](https://github.com/ivan-kleshnin/reactive-states) where you dispatch functions instead of actions (start with actions, wrap them in *factories*, wrap those in *thunks*, call it a day).

-The main (and only) benefit of Action reducers is an easier action tracking.
-"Impressive" devtool toys like time-machine popularized by Elm are really a bit easier to make with Action-based architecture.
+The main (and only) benefit of Action reducers is that it's easier to track actions when they have both names and params attached. *Impressive* devtool toys, like **time-machine** popularized by Elm, are really a bit easier to make with Action-based architecture.
 Everything else is more complex and, to my experience, functional reducers need significantly less boilerplate when you stick to functional paradigm.

 ### No: Redux